Bayesian nonparametric modeling of heterogeneous populations of networks: Simulation study

 \subsection{Data-generating models with varying scales of variation}

-To assess the ability of a method to cluster multiple network data we compare the estimated partition to the true partition, which reflects the four-component mixture structure of the data-generating model.
-We resort to three metrics: clustering entropy, clustering purity, and the Rand index.
-A point estimate for the data partition is obtained from the posterior samples produced by \autoref{alg:gibbs} in the \suppref{sec:supp_mat}, by minimizing the posterior expected Variation of Information, as implemented in the \texttt{Salso} R package \citep{salso}.
+To assess the ability of a method to cluster multiple network data, we compare the estimated partition to the true partition, which reflects the four-component mixture structure of the data-generating model.
+We resort to three metrics: the adjusted Rand index (ARI), clustering entropy and clustering purity.
+A point estimate for the data partition is obtained from the posterior samples produced by \Autoref{alg:gibbs}, by minimizing the posterior expected Variation of Information, as implemented in the \texttt{Salso} R package \citep{salso}.
 We investigate the robustness of our method in clustering multiple network data generated from models characterized by different levels of variability.
 To this end, we fix a sample size of $n=40$ and focus on four scenarios with increasing scale of variation parameters shared across all components.
 We also consider a more realistic scenario with different scales of variation for each of the four components of the data-generating model.
 The values of the component-specific scales of variation for these scenarios are reported in \autoref{tab:table_var}.

 The results of our investigations are displayed in \autoref{fig:fig_variability}.
-According to the considered metrics, our model outperforms the methods of \cite{durante2017} and \cite{Young_2022} across all scenarios, showing lower values for clustering entropy and higher values for clustering purity and the Rand index.
+According to the considered metrics, our model outperforms all the competing methods across all scenarios, showing higher values for ARI and clustering purity and lower values for clustering entropy.
 As expected, scenarios characterized by higher levels of variability are more challenging for all methods.
+We also observe the unsatisfactory performance of \cite{josephs2025}, even in relatively simple scenarios.
+This is likely due to the method overlooking node correspondence across layers, as it is designed for multiplex networks in the unlabeled setting.
+Consequently, we chose not to include this method as a competitor in the subsequent illustrations.